Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Supervisor Localization of TDES with Communication Delay

 with

-where $P_{\alpha}: \tilde\Sigma^* \rightarrow \Sigma_{\alpha}^*$ and $P_{\beta}: \tilde\Sigma^* \rightarrow \Sigma_{\beta}^*$. \end{theorem}
+where $P_{\alpha}': \tilde\Sigma^* \rightarrow \Sigma_{\alpha}^*$ and $P_{\beta}': \tilde\Sigma^* \rightarrow \Sigma_{\beta}^*$. \end{theorem}

-The proof of Theorem~\ref{thm:coobs_equ} is similar to that of Theorem \ref{thm:equ}, which relies on the facts that (1) for each forcible event, there is a corresponding partial-observation local preemptor that preempts event $tick$ consistently with {\bf SUP}, and (2) for each prohibitible event, there is a corresponding partial-observation local controller that disables/enables it consistently with ${\bf SUP}$.
+The proof of Theorem~\ref{thm:coobs_equ}, presented below, is similar to that of Theorem \ref{thm:equ}, which relies on the facts that (i) for each forcible event, there is a corresponding partial-observation local preemptor that preempts event $tick$ consistently with {\bf NSUP}, and (ii) for each prohibitible event, there is a corresponding partial-observation local controller that disables/enables it consistently with ${\bf NSUP}$.